What.CD: Leaks

 The Radiohead song "These Are My Twisted Words" was uploaded to the tracker on 12 August 2009.
 Fans speculated the song had been leaked by the band itself and contained hints to an upcoming EP entitled Wall of Ice.
 The song was released on 17 August 2009, on the band's website, similar to their release of In Rainbows.

 In 2009, Microsoft's forensic tool, Computer Online Forensic Evidence Extractor (COFEE), was leaked on the site.
 Administrators later removed the software.
 The What.CD staff said of the removal: "Suddenly, we were forced to take a real look at the program, its source, and the potential impact on the site and security of our users and staff.
 And when we did, we didn't like what came of it.
 So, a decision was made.
 The torrent was removed (and it is not to be uploaded here again)."

-On 28 November 2013, a What.CD user uploaded scans of three unpublished stories by American author J. D. Salinger.
+On 28 November 2013, a What.CD user uploaded scans of three unpublished stories by American author J. D. Salinger, including The Ocean Full of Bowling Balls.
 Similar to the response to the COFEE upload, an administrator removed the torrent.